 Fees and Expenses of the Fund: This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
-Investors purchasing or selling shares of the Fund in the secondary market may be subject to costs (including customary brokerage commissions) charged by their broker.
-These costs are not included in the expense table or example below.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries on the purchase and sale of Fund shares, which are not reflected in the tables and examples below.

 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 1.00%

 Distribution and Service (12b-1) Fees 0.00%

-Other Expenses (1) 0.00%
+Other Expenses 0.00%

 Total Annual Fund Operating Expenses 1.00%